 Acidifying fertilizers can also be used to help raise acidity levels.
 Look for fertilizer containing ammonium nitrate, ammonium sulfate, or sulfur-coated urea.
 Both ammonium sulfate and sulfur-coated urea are good choices for making soil acidic, especially with azaleas.
 However, ammonium sulfate is strong and can easily burn plants if not used carefully.
 For this reason, you should always read and follow label instructions carefully.

 In some instances, applying elemental sulfur (flowers of sulfur) is effective.
 However, sulfur is slow acting, taking several months.
-This is also most often used by large-scale growers, rather than the home gardener.
-Granular sulfur is deemed safe and cost effective for smaller garden areas, with applications of no more than 2 pounds per 100 square feet.
+This is also most often used by large-scale growers rather than the home gardener.
+Granular sulfur is deemed safe and cost effective for smaller garden areas, with applications of no more than 2 pounds (.9 kg.) per 100 square feet (9. square meters).

 Sometimes recommended as a method of lowering the pH enough to turn hydrangea blooms from pink to blue is iron sulfate.
-Iron sulfate acts more quickly (2-3 weeks) but should not be used on a regular basis, as heavy metals accumulate in the soil, becoming harmful to the plants.
+Iron sulfate acts more quickly (two to three weeks) but should not be used on a regular basis as heavy metals accumulate in the soil, becoming harmful to the plants.